 Epic Universe – location

-The first and most important item to note about Epic Universe is its location to all the rest of Universal Orlando Resort.
-The first two theme parks (Universal Studios Florida and Islands of Adventure), the water theme park (Volcano Bay), the original dining/shopping/entertainment district (CityWalk), and the first six hotels (Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, Sapphire Falls Resort, Cabana Bay Beach Resort, and Aventura Hotel) are now the north campus; Epic Universe is the very beginning of the south campus, located some 15 minutes down the road.
-(There’s also a third piece of property, just 64 acres in size, that sits in between the two areas and that houses the Endless Summer Resort hotel complex.)
+The first and most important item to note about Epic Universe is its location to all the rest of Universal Orlando.
+The first two theme parks (Universal Studios Florida and Islands of Adventure), the water theme park (Volcano Bay), the original dining/shopping/entertainment district (CityWalk), and the first six hotels (Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, Sapphire Falls Resort, Cabana Bay Beach Resort, and Aventura Hotel) are now the north campus; Epic Universe is the very beginning of the south campus, located about 15 minutes down the road.
+(There’s also a third piece of property, just 64 acres in size, that sits in between the two areas and houses the Endless Summer Resort hotel complex.)

 Epic Universe – layout

-The most interesting part of Epic Universe is an item that is rather pedestrian in nearly all other theme parks: its layout.
 This will be the very first Universal park to adopt the traditional wheel-and-spoke design that was immediately popularized by Disneyland back in 1955, with a central hub being placed in the center and all of Epic Universe’s various individual lands radiating out from it.